joseeden/joeden/docs/004-Networking/002-Networking-Models.md

 ## Overview

 Various models, architectures, and standards facilitate the interconnection of hardware and software systems for sharing information and coordinating activities.
-The integration includes communication devices, storage, processing, security, input/output devices, operating systems, software, services, data, and people.

-1. **Provide Reliable Communications** -
+1. **Provide Reliable Communications**

    - Ensure dependable communication between hosts and users.

-2. **Isolate Functions in Layers** -
+2. **Isolate Functions in Layers**

    - Segment functions into distinct layers for better organization and management.

-3. **Packets as Communication Basis** -
+3. **Packets as Communication Basis**

    - Use packets as the fundamental unit of communication.

-4. **Standardize Routing, Addressing, and Control** -
+4. **Standardize Routing, Addressing, and Control**

    - Implement standardized protocols for routing, addressing, and control.

-5. **Allow Additional Layer Functionality** -
+5. **Allow Additional Layer Functionality**

    - Enable flexibility for layers beyond internetworking to add functionality.

-6. **Vendor-Agnostic, Scalable, and Resilient** -
+6. **Vendor-Agnostic, Scalable, and Resilient**

    - Ensure compatibility across vendors, scalability, and resilience in network design.

 In the most basic form, a network model has at least two layers: